 Sources

-In regard to research, sources fit into three categories and they are primary, secondary, and tertiary.
+In regard to research, sources fit into three categories, and they are primary, secondary, and tertiary.

 A primary source is any first-hand information, be it a document or a piece of material culture, created in the time period in question.